 The Logtalk compiler warns about any referenced entity that is not currently loaded.
-The warning may reveal a misspell entity name or just an entity that it will be loaded later.
-Out-of-oder loading should be avoided when possible as it prevents some code optimizations such as static binding of messages to methods.
+The warning may reveal a misspelled entity name or just an entity that will be loaded later.
+Out-of-order loading should be avoided when possible as it prevents some code optimizations, such as static binding of messages to methods.